On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: Introduction

 Of course, transcending the choice between Hadamard and non-Hadamard states, is the well known challenge of defining a distinguished vacuum state in arbitrary curved spacetimes.
 In Minkowski spacetime, we are guided by Poincar{\'e} invariance to a unique vacuum state.
 In static spacetimes, the timelike and hypersurface-orthogonal Killing vector leads to a distinguished vacuum.
 However, in general curved spacetimes, there are no symmetries that can be used to single out a state.
 Moreover, even the presence of symmetries in some important examples such as cosmological spacetimes (e.g. de Sitter and Friedman-Robertson-Walker spacetimes) is not enough to unambiguously select a preferred state.

-Hence, it was a pleasant surprise when the Sorkin-Johnston (SJ) prescription \cite{Sorkin_2011, Johnston_2009, Afshordi_2012, sj_thesis} succeeded to define a distinguished and unique vacuum state for a Gaussian scalar field theory in arbitrary globally hyperbolic spacetimes.
+Hence, it was a pleasant surprise when the Sorkin-Johnston (SJ) prescription \cite{Sorkin_2011, Johnston_2009, Afshordi_2012, sj_thesis} succeeded to define a distinguished and unique vacuum state for a Gaussian scalar field theory in a large class of globally hyperbolic spacetimes \cite{Afshordi_2012, Fewster_2012}.
 The SJ Wightman or two-point function, $W(x,x')=\langle 0|\phi(x)\phi(x')|0\rangle$, is defined in a covariant manner using the Pauli-Jordan or spacetime commutator function, $i\Delta(x,x')=[\phi(x),\phi(x')]$.
 Since the theory is Gaussian, all of its $n$-point functions are then completely determined in terms of $W$ via Wick's theorem.
 The SJ state depends only on basic geometric quantities and has been studied in a number of different continuum spacetimes as well as discrete causal sets \cite{sj_thesis, Afshordi_2012, Aslanbeigi_2013, Buck_2017, Afshordi2_2012, Surya_dssj, Mathur_2019, Avil_n_2014}.
+This is an advantage over generic Hadamard states which do not necessarily admit a discrete analogue or application.
 However, one potential drawback of the SJ state is that it is not always Hadamard \cite{Fewster_2012, Fewster_had1, Fewster_had2}.